contributorshipcollaboration/credit-translation/README.md

 * Discrepancies between the original English and the back-translated English can tip one off to parts of the translation that deserve attention, where one should consider alternative phrasings.
 So, the two speakers confer and resolve any discrepancies.
 * To make your translation machine-readable, you must create a JSON file, following the format of the [schema](credit_translation_schema.json).
 See instructions below.

-### When a directory for your language does NOT exist:
+### When a .json file for your language does NOT already exist here:

 Download one of the existing JSON files, such as [this Hungarian one](translations/hu/credit_translation_hu.json) and change all the Hungarian text to your target language.
 Then send it to us.

-### When a directory for your language already exists:
+### When a .json for your language DOES already exist:

-* To see if a directory already exists, look [here](translations/) for a directory with the [two-letter language code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) for your language.
-If it doesn't exist, contact us, unless you know how to use Github to create directories, in which case follow the instructions [in the next section](#-Github-procedure-for-new-languages-if-you-are-very-comfortable-with-Github)
+* To see if a file already exists, look [here](translations/) for a file with the [two-letter language code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) for your language.
+If it doesn't exist, contact us, unless you know how to use Github to create files, in which case follow the instructions [in the next section](#-Github-procedure-for-new-languages-if-you-are-very-comfortable-with-Github)
-*  Go to the Github page for the JSON file for your language, in your language's subdirectory of the [translations directory](translations/).
 * To edit the file, click on the pencil icon.
 Insert the content for your translation.
 See [the file for Hungarian](translations/hu/credit_translation_hu.json) for an example.
 * So that the Github repository gets updated, create a pull request by clicking on BLAH BLAH
+* Don't forget to add information about how you did the translation in the "translationProcedure" string of the .json file, here is an example: "TL, CJ, and HH are all native speakers of German.
+A first version by TL existed for some time.
+CJ introduced an additional translation draft.
+TL and CJ merged the few differences between the two versions favoring broader (in the sense of suitability for as many disciplines and working environments as possible) translations.
+The final translation was then back-translated by HH, and finally approved by all parties."
+In this case, two forward translations were created, yielding discrepancies that surfaced parts to attend more to.
+As described in the above [Creating a translation](#-Creating-a-translation) section, however, another way to do that is to look at discrepancies highlighted by doing a back translation.
 * Validate that your edits have not messed up the formatting by entering both the [schema](credit_translation_schema.json) and your file at [https://www.jsonschemavalidator.net/](https://www.jsonschemavalidator.net/).
-* Edit the license file by inserting the names of the translators.
-See [the license file for Hungarian](translations/hu/license.html) FIX for an example.
+This checks for most formatting errors.
 * Generate a pull request
-* Edit the translation-process.md file to describe how you did the translation and validated it, for example by doing back-translation and comparing the back-translation to the original English.
-  * Generate a pull request

-### Github procedure for new languages if you are very comfortable with Github
+### Github procedure for new languages if you are experienced with Github

 * Fork the repository, clone it, and create a branch for your translation
 * Create a subdirectory for your translation in the `translations/` directory using the [ISO 639-2 language code](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) of the translated language